PaulBautin/tpil_bundle_segmentation/README.md

 # tpil_bundle_segmentation

 ## Usage
 This repository uses output folder of tractoflow to segment a bundle of interest.
-Here are the steps to segment bundles of interest:
+Here are the steps to segment bundles of interest you might need singularity and nextflow (installation instructions are present in next section):

 <details><summary><b>Steps</b></summary>